CynicDog/CynicDog.github.io/_posts/2024-08-24-azure-machine-learning-pipeline-with-docker-environment.md

 >
 > The Linux container, containing configuration files for Azure CLI commands and the dataset for AutoML training, is built and pushed to Azure Container Registry using a GitHub Action runner.
 Additionally, the Azure ML compute environment and scheduling specifications are also set up by the GitHub Action runner.
 The pipeline tasks are then executed on the Azure ML compute environment, following the behavior defined in the pipeline script.
 >
-> The requirement was to use only the Azure Machine Learning CLI instead of the Python SDK, which introduced many pathing challenges that needed to be solved entirely through Bash scripting in a Linux environment.
-Such challenges helped me gain a deeper understanding of how to implement logics in a containerized setup and come up with the necessary configurations.
+> The requirement to use only the Azure Machine Learning CLI instead of the Python SDK introduced several pathing challenges that had to be addressed entirely through Bash scripting in a Linux environment.
+Overcoming these obstacles provided notable insights, so let's get started with going through details of the project!

 ## 0. Project Architecture